Brennall/HFH-SRD/Chapter10.md

 ### 5. Determine Trade Routes

 Markets may enjoy a regular exchange of goods with other markets along a trade route.
 For a trade route to exist, two criteria must be met.
 First, the markets must be connected by a road, trail, or navigable waterway.
-Second, both markets must be within each other’s range of trade, as listed on the Range of Trade table.
+Second, both markets must be within each other's range of trade, as listed on the Range of Trade table.

 ### Market Class                Class VI               Class V                 Class IV                Class III                 Class II                         Class I